HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Captured Turanic Standard Corvettes can now be repaired.
 * Captured Turanic Ion Array Frigates and Kadeshi Multi-beam Frigates can now be retired immediately.
 * Increased Turanic Ion Array Frigate speed to be relatively similar to hw1c.
+* Kadeshi ships now have red hyperspace windows like hw1c.
 * Updated research costs to match multiplayer, and research times to 1.5x slower than multiplayer (the campaign research is slower paced).
 These hadn't been updated since HWR v1.0.
 Mission resources were also adjusted to support the changes.
 * Properly balanced kushan ships vs swarmers to better reflect hw1c gameplay.
 Corrected swarmer behavior so they dock correctly, and don't stop attacking unexpectedly.
 #### Mission 3